Fatal Auto Accidents in Houston, TX

 If you are the only surviving family member of the decedent, you will gain all of the damages.
 However, if there are multiple surviving family members, the damages are apportioned to each individual by the court based on the damages they suffered due to this loss.

-At The Krist Law Firm, P.C., we understand suddenly losing a loved one in a car accident is shocking.
+At The Krist Law Firm, P.C., our Houston personal injury attorneys understand suddenly losing a loved one in a car accident is shocking.
 While you are trying to grieve and care for your family, you are forced to pay for a number of unexpected expenses while facing a financial future without your family member.
 The consequences for you and your family could be astounding.
 To help you face the future after this tragedy, we can investigate the crash, gather evidence of liability, and help you gain the maximum compensation possible.

-Call us today at to schedule a time to talk about your case.
+Call us today to schedule a time to talk about your case.